 Valley of the Kings is Egypt’s most famous collection of tombs.
 The mountainside doesn’t look like much at first glance, but below it are 63 tombs of some of the most important Egyptian pharaohs (including the famed King Tutankhamun).
 The massive site was discovered in 1922 and is still being excavated today.

 I also purchased a ticket to King Tutankhamun’s tomb.
 I highly recommend it.
-I had always been fascinated with Tut and Egyptian history as I child so it was incredible to see his mummy in person.
-If you’re looking for his famous gold and blue mask, it is currently on display at the Egyptian Museum in Cairo (as of March 2022).
-It will soon be moved to the new Grand Egyptian Museum in Giza.
+I had always been fascinated with Tut and Egyptian history as I child, so it was incredible to see his mummy in person.
+If you’re looking for his famous gold and blue mask, it will be on display at The Grand Egyptian Museum (opens late 2025).

 It’s best to arrive as early as possible.
 Late morning becomes overrun with large tour groups.